Canon Procter's

 Enlisted on September 4th 1914.

 Went out to France in July 1915 in the 7th Batt.
-Bedfordshire Regiment,
+Bedfordshire Regiment, and was afterwards transferred into the 2nd Batt.
+Bedfordshire Regiment.

 He remained in France until the conclusion of the War.